 1. Spending Power And Attitudes Towards Money

-On the whole, old millennials have greater spending power than young millennials.
+On the whole, old Millennials have greater spending power than young Millennials.
 This can be largely attributed to their time spent in the workforce (many have been working for more than a decade).
-Compared to young millennials, older members of Gen Y have had more time to accumulate economic wealth and eliminate financial burdens like student loans.
+Compared to young Millennials, older members of Generation Y have had more time to accumulate economic wealth and eliminate financial burdens like student loans.

 2. Likelihood Of Being Parents

 Largely as a result of their age, old Millennials are more likely than younger Millennials to be parents.
 The likelihood of old Millennials to be parents may affect the money they’re willing to spend and the products and services they choose to buy.
 On the whole, Millennials are waiting longer to have children compared to older generations.
 In 2016, 48% of millennial women (ages 20-35) were moms.
 In 2000, 57% of Gen X women of the same age were moms.